 The regulation proposed by Minister Kamiński imposes obligations on persons who want to influence public authorities with regard to decisions made.
 Our experiences show that the problem lies elsewhere – in the openness of activities and the related accountability of persons who are to be lobbied.
 This issue remains untouched by the regulations planned.
 It is necessary due to the lack of openness in this sphere of decision making, and appropriate regulations would not constitute an inadequate and disproportionate strike against persons and organisations involved.

 (State of play till November 6th, 2017.
-The government works on changes in the draft law)
+Government without explanation stopped working the on the draft law in January 2018)